yeabat8tcap/ai-dependency-manager/docs/future-enhancements/ml-integration-architecture.md

 # ML Model Integration Architecture

-This document outlines the architecture for integrating advanced machine learning models into the AI Dependency Manager to enhance dependency analysis, risk assessment, and update recommendations.
+This document outlines the architecture for integrating advanced machine learning models into the Superintelligence Dependency Manager to enhance dependency analysis, risk assessment, and update recommendations.

 ## Table of Contents